A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

-The LLM as a judge pipeline can score large pools of model outputs using fine-grained criteria such as helpfulness, safety, and faithfulness.
+The LLM-as-a-judge pipeline can score large pools of model outputs using fine-grained criteria such as helpfulness, safety, and faithfulness.
 This approach supports the rapid construction of synthetic evaluation sets as well as public leaderboards and meta evaluation benchmarks such as MT-Bench and Chatbot Arena \citep{gu2025llmasajudge,zheng2023judgingllmasajudgemtbenchchatbot}.
-Self-verification methods such as Chain-of-Verification explicitly generate verification questions and independent checks to reduce hallucination\citep{dhuliawala-etal-2024-cove}.
-At the same time, sampling-based approaches like SelfCheckGPT produce alternative generations whose consistency can be logged as a black box signal for hallucination and robustness \citep{manakul2023selfcheckgpt}.
+Self-verification methods such as Chain-of-Verification explicitly generate verification questions and independent checks to reduce hallucination \citep{dhuliawala-etal-2024-cove}.
+At the same time, sampling-based approaches like SelfCheckGPT produce alternative generations whose consistency can be logged as a black-box signal for hallucination and robustness \citep{manakul2023selfcheckgpt}.